ttttdw/visual-forager/human-foraging-data-analysis/README.md

 Or if you want a quick preview, you may simply use the data in folder [totalClickCount](./totalClickCount/), etc.

 ### Raw Data Processing
-After a stimulu collecting human eye-movement data, you may get a folder like this:
+After conducting a stimulus collecting human eye-movement data, you may get a folder like this:

 ```
 subject1/